deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/business-management.md

 Throw money into the sea if you must, but count it first.

-Chinese proverb that goes “The person who says it cannot be done, should not interrupt the person doing it.
+Chinese proverb that goes "The person who says it cannot be done, should not interrupt the person doing it.

 A great founder is one who creates a company and then works hard to make the company survive without them.